Point Me at the Sky: Legacy

 Roger Waters has called "Point Me at the Sky" a "notable failure" of the post-Barrett era.
-Following its lack of chart success, the band decided to stop releasing singles in the U.K. altogether and concentrate only on albums, since, according to Waters, "we were no bloody good at it."
-The song was played by Nick Mason's Saucerful of Secrets in 2018 and 2019.
+Following its lack of chart success, the band decided to stop releasing singles in the UK altogether and concentrate only on albums, since, according to Waters, "we were no bloody good at it."

+The song was played live by Nick Mason's Saucerful of Secrets from 2018.
+A recording is included on their 2020 live album Live at the Roundhouse.